 Usually when you make pizza dough from scratch you don’t just make enough for one or two pizzas, right?!
 Because it takes a little while to make it, let it proof, assemble your creations, it’s a project!
 So why not just make a double batch to freeze for later use?!

-The great thing about freezing pizza dough is that you don’t event have to let it proof.
-You can freeze it right away, no need to let it rise.
+The great thing about freezing pizza dough is that you don’t even have to let it proof.
+You can form the balls and freeze right away, no need to let it rise.

-Then next week when you feel like having a nice home made pizza on a whim, you just thaw it out on your kitchen counter for a couple of hours while you walk the dogs.
+Then the next week (maybe a Tuesday) when you crave a nice homemade pizza on a whim, you just thaw it out on your kitchen counter for a couple of hours while you walk your dogs.
+Easy peasy!

 - 1 batch Italian Pizza Dough

-Make a double batch of this rustic Italian pizza dough according to the recipe instructions.
+- Make a double batch of this rustic Italian pizza dough according to the recipe instructions.

-Cut the dough into 12 pieces and with oiled hands form them into dough balls.
+- Cut the dough into 12 pieces and with oiled hands form them into dough balls.

-Place the dough balls on a plastic cutting board without touching each other and place in the freezer for a couple of hours until firm.
+- Place the dough balls on a plastic cutting board without touching each other and place in the freezer for a couple of hours until firm.

-Remove the frozen dough balls from the freezer and individually wrap them in plastic wrap.
+- Remove the frozen dough balls from the freezer and individually wrap them in plastic wrap.

-Place the individually wrapped frozen dough balls in a vacuum seal bag and vacuum seal it.
+- Place the individually wrapped frozen dough balls in a vacuum seal bag and vacuum seal it.
 If you don’t have one of these vacuum sealers (<-amazon), just store them in small freezer bags and back in the freezer.

-When in the mood for a pizza, remove as many pizza dough balls from the freezer as you plan to bake, and place them on the counter to thaw out for a couple of hours.
+- When in the mood for a pizza, remove as many pizza dough balls from the freezer as you plan to bake, and place them on the counter to thaw out for a couple of hours.
 Make sure to remove them from the vacuum sealed bag and just let them rest on the counter loosely wrapped in the plastic wrap.
 They will be proofing at the same time.